-While still running at Walt Disney World, this show was filmed and released on DVD in 2004, and is currently the only resident show that can claim this distinction.
+While it was still running at Walt Disney World, this show was filmed and released on DVD in 2004, and is currently the only resident show that can claim this distinction.

 This show contains examples of: